QED-92/cyber-security/modules/sql-injections/sql-injections.md

 ![Filtered output](images/union-injection2.png)

 The single quote `'` injection caused a SQL syntax error.
 This means that the attacker was able to input something that changed the SQL query being sent to the back-end database.
-This increases the probability of a SQL injection vulnerability being present.
+This strongly suggests that user input is being directly incorporated into the SQL query without proper handling.

 The single quote `'` injection probably changed the SQL query to look something like this: